-Have you heard of HubSpot modules but not sure what they are or how to use them in your pages?
-This tutorial will show you how to build a basic module that you can use to experiment and test how modules can make your website tailored to your needs.
+This HubSpot CMS theme development tutorial will show you how to build HubSpot custom modules that you can use to experiment and test how modules can make your website tailored to your needs.

-Modules are reusable components that page editors can use when adding the content to a web page.
-Picture this scenario, lets say you want to have a landing page that has form on the right and rich text on the left.
+Modules are reusable components that page editors can use when adding content to a web page.
+Picture this scenario, let’s say you want to have a landing page that has form on the right and rich text on the left.
 So you use the basic page builder and create a section, and drag and drop a rich text module and form module into the page.
-So another way of thinking of modules are “things” that make up your page.
-The sections and columns are the page structure that hold and position these things.
+So another way of thinking of modules is “things” that make up your page.
+The sections and columns are the page structure that holds and position these things.

 You can create your own custom modules for anything you can think of.
 Want a listing of videos that open a pop-up when you click on them?
 Or how about a FAQ accordion that can change colors and fonts depending on the business unit?
 All of these things can be created, using input data fields and some HTML CSS JS to style this content.